parmegv/leap_doc/docs/client/dev-environment.md

 Setting up a development environment
 ====================================

-This document covers how to get an enviroment ready to contribute code to Bitmask.
+This document covers how to get an environment ready to contribute code to Bitmask.

 Cloning the repo